 Patty Jenkins’ Wonder Woman is a significant achievement for the currently hobbling DC Universe franchise.
 Jenkins’ development of lead Gal Gadot’s untapped potential after her debut in Zack Snyder’s Batman vs Superman: Dawn of Justice is one of the successful factors in this focused, coherent and entertaining standalone film.
 It marks a needed diversion away from Snyder and David Ayer’s appalling precedents (with Ayer’s Suicide Squad being a poorly-executed, adult version of James Gunn’s Guardians of the Galaxy: fit with pop-rock soundtrack but utterly lacking in charm, wit and sense).
-Wonder Woman has a refreshing clarity and confidence in its storytelling and its exploration of our superheroes’ sense of duty, responsibility and morality, which has been key thematic thread in the DCU’s films so far.
+Wonder Woman has a refreshing clarity and confidence in its storytelling and its exploration of our superheroes’ sense of duty, responsibility and morality, which has been the key thematic thread in the DCU’s films so far (though merely distinct from the MCU’s treading of these themes in a ‘mature’, ‘darker’ aesthetic- a shallow choice of design that has not helped their haphazard execution).
 Yet, Jenkins and writer Allan Heinberg appear to temper the film’s gender politics so that it is needlessly accommodating for its male audience.
 While Jenkins avoids easy objectification when portraying this famous comic book icon, she does little to challenge the gender and racial status quo.
 Instead, she often acquiesces to it.

 Diana (Gadot), young headstrong princess of the Amazons, lives a life of training with her fellow womenfolk on the lush, mystically-secluded island of Themyscira.
 Growing up on the stories of her mother Hippolyta (Connie Nielson) and her people’s heroism, she pines for an opportunity to use her considerable skills and powers elsewhere.
 That longing comes to the end with the appearance of British-American spy Steve Trevor (Chris Pines), who crash lands out of the ‘war to end all wars’.
 The year is 1918 and after Diane saves Stevens from the pursuing German Army at the cost of her family and friends, she joins his efforts on the Allied side.
 Believing this global conflict to be the work of Ares, the Greek God of War, Diana is convinced by destroying him she will bring peace and harmony to a fractured world.
 What Diane is set to discover at the Eastern Front is more than celestial machinations, however, but mortal frailty and man’s dual capacity to save and destroy.
 With her fundamental assumptions questioned, will she continue to defend humanity or return to her island idyll?